comet-ml/ez-mcp-toolbox/README.md

 This creates a `config.json` file with default settings.

-Edit `config.json` to specify your model and MCP servers:
+Edit `config.json` to specify your model and MCP servers.
+For example:

 ```json
 {